 While our reporting currency is the U.S. dollar, to date the majority of our revenues and costs are denominated in RMB and a significant portion of our assets and liabilities are denominated in RMB.
 As a result, we are exposed to foreign exchange risk as our revenues and results of operations may be affected by fluctuations in the exchange rate between the U.S. dollar and the RMB.
 If the RMB depreciates against the U.S. dollar, the value of our RMB revenues and assets as expressed in our U.S. dollar financial statements will decline.
-For example, our revenues for the year ended December 31, 2015 were \$1.94 billion and our total assets as of December 31, 2015 were \$3.04 billion, representing revenues of RMB12.58 billion and total assets of RMB19.75 billion at the noon buying rate of RMB 6.4936 to \$1.00 on December 31, 2015.
-If the value of the RMB were to depreciate by approximately 10% to RMB 7.1430 to \$1.00, the value of the same amount of RMB-denominated revenue and total assets in U.S. dollars would be \$1.76 billion and \$2.77 billion, respectively.
-Also, we currently have outstanding loans from overseas banks that are denominated in U.S. dollars.
-To repay these loans, we will need to first convert our cash denominated in RMB into U.S. dollars.
-If the RMB depreciates relative to the U.S. dollar, we will have to use a larger amount of cash in RMB for any such loan repayment.
-For example, Changyou's loans denominated in U.S. dollars as of December 31, 2015 aggregated \$344.5 million.
-We needed RMB2.24 billion to settle these loans at the noon buying rate of RMB 6.4936 to \$1.00 on December 31, 2015.
-If the value of the RMB were to depreciate by approximately 10% to RMB 7.1430 to \$1.00, we would have to use RMB2.46 billion to settle loans in the same aggregate amount.
-We do not hold any derivative or other financial instruments that expose us to substantial market risk.
+For example, our revenues for the year ended December 31, 2016 were \$1.65 billion and our total assets as of December 31, 2016 were \$2.57 billion, representing revenues of RMB11.45 billion and total assets of RMB17.81 billion at the noon buying rate of RMB 6.9370 to \$1.00 on December 31, 2016.
+If the value of the RMB were to depreciate by approximately 10% to RMB 7.6307 to \$1.00, the value of the same amount of RMB-denominated revenue and total assets in U.S. dollars would be \$1.50 billion and \$2.33 billion, respectively.

 The RMB is currently freely convertible under the "current account," which includes dividends, trade and service-related foreign exchange transactions, but not under the "capital account," which includes foreign direct investment.
 In addition, commencing on July 21, 2005, China reformed its exchange rate regime by changing to a managed floating exchange rate regime based on market supply and demand with reference to a basket of currencies.
-Under the managed floating exchange rate regime, the RMB is no longer pegged to the U.S. dollar.
-The exchange rate of the RMB against the U.S. dollar was adjusted to RMB8.11 per U.S. dollar as of July 21, 2005, representing an appreciation of about 2%.
-The People's Bank of China will announce the closing prices of foreign currencies such as the U.S. dollar traded against the RMB in the inter-bank foreign exchange market after the closing of the market on each business day, and will make such prices the central parity for trading against the RMB on the following business day.
-On May 19, 2007, the People's Bank of China announced a policy to expand the maximum daily floating range of RMB trading prices against the U.S. dollar in the inter-bank spot foreign exchange market from 0.3% to 0.5%.
-While the international reactions to the RMB revaluation and widening of the RMB's daily trading band have generally been positive, with the increased floating range of the RMB's value against foreign currencies, the RMB may appreciate or depreciate significantly in value against the U.S. dollar or other foreign currencies in the long term, depending on the fluctuation of the basket of currencies against which it is currently valued.
-On June 19, 2010, the People's Bank of China announced that it has decided to proceed further with the reform of the RMB exchange rate regime to enhance the flexibility of the RMB exchange rate and that emphasis would be placed on reflecting market supply and demand with reference to a basket of currencies.
+Under the managed floating exchange rate regime, the RMB is no longer pegged to the U.S. dollar, and the People's Bank of China will announce the closing prices of foreign currencies such as the U.S. dollar traded against the RMB in the inter-bank foreign exchange market after the closing of the market on each business day, and will make such prices the central parity for trading against the RMB on the following business day.
+On June 19, 2010, the People's Bank of China announced that it had decided to proceed further with the reform of the RMB exchange rate regime to enhance the flexibility of the RMB exchange rate and that emphasis would be placed on reflecting market supply and demand with reference to a basket of currencies.
 While so indicating its intention to make the RMB's exchange rate more flexible, the People's Bank of China ruled out any sharp fluctuations in the currency or a one-off adjustment.
-On April 16, 2012, the People's Bank of China announced a policy to expand the maximum daily floating range of RMB trading prices against the U.S. dollar in the inter-bank spot foreign exchange market from 0.5% to 1%.
-On March 17, 2014, the People's Bank of China announced a policy to further expand the maximum daily floating range of RMB trading prices against the U.S. dollar in the interbank spot foreign exchange market to 2%.
-In 2015, the RMB depreciated significantly.
-The center point of the currency's official trading band was 6.1265 in January and was 6.4465 in December, which contributed to a decline in the Company's 2015 revenues, which are reported in U.S. dollars.
+On March 17, 2014, the People's Bank of China announced a policy to expand the maximum daily floating range of RMB trading prices against the

+U.S. dollar in the inter-bank spot foreign exchange market to 2%.
+In 2016, the RMB depreciated significantly.
+The center point of the currency's official trading band was 6.5486 in January and was 6.9189 in December, which contributed to a decline in the Company's 2016 revenues, which are reported in U.S. dollars.
 In the long term, the RMB may appreciate or depreciate more significantly in value against the U.S. dollar or other foreign currencies, depending on the market supply and demand with reference to a basket of currencies.